DrewLovejoy/DotNetConsoleProjectCreatorScript/README.md

 This is a PowerShell script that uses "dotnet" commands to create a console template project.
 MSTest can be built with it as well, but it's optional.

 ## Prerequisites
-* * *

 Make sure to have Powershell installed.
 For more information, start here: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6

-#### Things you should know:
+* * *

+## Things You Should Know:
+* * *

 - There are three switches altogether for this script: ([string] SolutionName, [string] ProjectName, and [bool] CreateMsTestProject).
 - The SolutionName is REQUIRED, but the ProjectName is optional.
 If you leave the ProjectName off then the solution and project will share the same name.